 1. Reign in your perfectionism.

 You must not be afraid to make mistakes.
 Mistakes are an important part of learning.
-Think of a toddler learning how to walk.
+The book uses the example of a toddler learning how to walk.
 Because the toddler has yet to develop concern about how others view her, she fearlessly tries for that first step, falls, tries again, and again, until she remains upright.
-She ignores each failure but definitely remembers each success and works to build upon it until she's running faster than your can keep up with.
+She ignores each failure but definitely remembers each success and works to build upon it until she's running faster than you can keep up with.
 You must be like that toddler when you are learning.

 2. Use video.